 Can I use the GTD for my research/analysis/project?

-Yes, we encourage researchers, analysts, and scholars to use the GTD™ in their work.
-Users can download the latest dataset by following the links on the “Access the GTD” pages for “Individual Use”.
+Yes, we encourage researchers, analysts, and scholars to use the GTD in their work.
+Users can download the dataset by following the links on the “Access the GTD” pages for “Individual Use”.
 You will be required to accept the End User Agreement.
-It is vital that you cite the GTD™ appropriately, acknowledge any changes you make to the GTD™ in your analysis, and carefully read the End User Agreement as there are important restrictions to ensure that the data is only used for the purpose of better understanding, or defeating terrorism.
+It is vital that you cite the GTD appropriately, acknowledge any changes you make to the GTD in your analysis, and carefully read the End User Agreement as there are important restrictions to ensure that the data are only used for the purpose of better understanding, or defeating terrorism.

 How can US Government employees and contractors download the GTD?

-Because the United States Government (USG) partially funded the collection of the GTD, USG users have "Government Purpose" rights in the existing data.
+United States Government (USG) users have "Government Purpose" rights in the portions of the data funded by the USG.
 To access the GTD, USG users can select "Organizational Use" and fill out the brief form to request access.
 Our distribution partner, CHC Global will confirm access within two business days.
 Non-government organizations interested in using the GTD for USG purposes should request access through their USG client.
 Non-government organizations interested in using the GTD for non-USG purposes should select "Organizational Use," and fill out the brief form to request access.
 CHC Global will respond with additional information about licensing within two business days.

 Can I still search and browse the data without downloading the file?